quicwg/base-drafts/draft-ietf-quic-transport.md

 frames to the sender to advertise additional credit.

-A receiver advertises credit for a stream by sending a MAX_STREAM_DATA frame with the Stream ID set appropriately.
+A receiver advertises credit for a stream by sending a MAX_STREAM_DATA frame with the Stream ID field set appropriately.
 A MAX_STREAM_DATA frame indicates the maximum absolute byte offset of a stream.
 A receiver could use the current offset of data consumed to determine the flow control offset to be advertised.
 A receiver MAY send MAX_STREAM_DATA frames in multiple packets in order to make sure that the sender receives an update before running out of flow control